accuRx Batch Messaging is part of accuRx Plus - a premium tier of accuRx Desktop. Learn more about accuRx Plus, including how to get access here.

 EMIS: NHS Number and EMIS number

-SystmOne: NHS Number, Contact Number and Date of Birth*
+SystmOne: NHS Number, Telecom Number and Date of Birth*

-(*For SystmOne practices only, if you would like each patient's text to ccontain their own name at the start e.g. "Dear Joe" then you will also need patient name as a column too!) 🔴
+(*For SystmOne practices only, if you would like each patient's text to contain their own name at the start e.g. "Dear Joe" then you will also need patient name as a column too!
+This article explains how to do this in SystmOne) 🔴

 Once you have prepared your CSV, click "Upload CSV file" and you'll be able to select the file from your computer to upload.